-Five Day Goldwork Class, London - SOLD OUT
+Five Day Goldwork Class

 A longer, more in-depth version of Hand & Lock’s goldwork workshop is coming to you this June.
 Prepare to enjoy not two, but five days of observing and practising the principles of this luxurious embroidery technique.